Who is Ruby Sunday? The Doctor Who companion explained

 Who is Ruby Sunday in Doctor Who?

-Ruby’s infant abandonment brings some mystery to the show, especially since the question mark around the identity of her mother is likely to form part of Season 14’s arc.
-What we do know about Ruby’s past is that she was left on a church doorstep as a baby on Christmas Eve.
-The Doctor Who Christmas special further establishes that Ruby’s name is derived from the church itself, which was situated on Ruby Road.
+At first, all we knew about Ruby’s past was that she was left on a church doorstep as a baby on Christmas Eve.
+The Doctor Who Christmas special further established that Ruby’s name is derived from the church itself, which was situated on Ruby Road.

 ‘The Church on Ruby Road’ also revealed that Ruby was adopted by her foster mother, Carla (Michelle Greenidge).
 When the special kicks off, 19-year-old Ruby and Carla are living in Notting Hill, along with Ruby’s grandmother, Cherry (Angela Wynter).

-In a recent interview with SFX, showrunner Russell T Davies hinted this puzzle will play out over Doctor Who Season 14.
+In an interview with SFX, showrunner Russell T Davies hinted this puzzle would play out over Doctor Who Season 14.

 “Not every question is answered in the Christmas special,” Davies teased.
 “And that continues all the way through to the most magnificent finale ever shot on planet Earth.
 No hype!
 I swear that’s true.”